gl2748/gl2748.github.io/_posts/06-2015/19-06-2015-mysql-csv-import.md

 ### Take note of possible issues.
 * I need to take note of any column-data-types that need to be input in a specific way.
 For example dates in MYSQL must be in the format: YYYY-MM-DD and my CSV dates are in the format MM-DD-YY.

-* The columns from my CSV and the columns from the table might not line up. i.e.
+* If I am importing into an existing database, the columns from my CSV and the columns from the table might not line up. i.e.

     * Columns from the CSV might need to be placed *after* existing columns on the DB table.
     * Columns from the CSV might need to be placed *inbetween* exisiting columns on the DB table.